 Discovery Enquiry Religions studied What is the best way for a Muslim to show commitment to God?
 Islam Do Christmas celebrations and traditions help Christians understand who Jesus was and why he was born?
 Christianity Is anything ever eternal?
-Christianity Is Christianity still a strong religion 2000 years after Jesus was on Earth? (includes comparison with Humanism) Christianity How did Jesus create a 'New Covenant' and what does that mean to Christians today?
-Christianity Does belief in Akhirah (life after death) help Muslims lead good lives?
-Islam
+Christianity Is Christianity still a strong religion 2000 years after Jesus was on Earth? (includes comparison with Humanism) Christianity How is the Qur'an vital to Muslims today?
+Islam How did Jesus create a 'New Covenant' and what does that mean to Christians today?
+Christianity